 - 1. Burden of proof.
 The applicant shall have the burden of proving that the proposed land use activity is in conformity with the purposes and provisions of this Ordinance. - 2.
 Posting.
 Within three (3) days of receiving the approval, the applicant shall conspicuously post any approval issued, on the lot where the activity will occur. - 3.
 Special Exceptions.
 In addition to the criteria specified in Section 5.9 above, excepting structure setback requirements, the Planning Board may approve a permit for a single-family residential structure in a Resource Protection District provided that the applicant demonstrates that all of the following conditions are met: - 1.
-There is no location on the property, other than a location within the Resource Protection District, where the structure can be built. - 2.
-The lot on which the structure is proposed is undeveloped and was established and recorded in the registry of deeds of the county in which the lot is located before the adoption of the Resource Protection District. - 3.
-All proposed buildings, sewage disposal systems and other improvements are:
+There is no location on the property, other than a location within the Resource Protection District, where the structure can be built.

-- 1. Located on natural ground slopes of less than 20%; and - Located outside the velocity zone in areas subject to tides, based on detailed flood insurance studies and as delineated on the Federal Emergency Management Agency's Flood Boundary and Floodway Maps and Flood Insurance Rate Maps; all buildings, including basements, are elevated at least one foot above the 100-year flood plain elevation;

-and the development is otherwise in compliance with any applicable municipal flood plain ordinance.
+- 2. The lot on which the structure is proposed is undeveloped and was established and recorded in the registry of deeds of the county in which the lot is located before the adoption of the Resource Protection District. - 3.
+All proposed buildings, sewage disposal systems and other improvements are: - 1.
+Located on natural ground slopes of less than 20%; and - Located outside the velocity zone in areas subject to tides, based on detailed flood insurance studies and as delineated on the Federal Emergency Management Agency's Flood Boundary and Floodway Maps and Flood Insurance Rate Maps; all buildings, including basements, are elevated at least one foot above the 100-year flood plain elevation; - and the development is otherwise in compliance with any applicable municipal flood plain ordinance.

-If the floodway is not shown on the Federal Emergency Management Agency Maps, it is deemed to be 1/2 the width of the 100-year flood-plain.
+If the floodway is not shown on the Federal Emergency Management Agency Maps, it is deemed to be 1/2 the width of the 100-year floodplain.

 - 4. The total footprint, including cantilevered or similar overhanging extensions, of all principal and accessory structures is limited to a maximum of 1500 square feet.
 This limitation shall not be altered by variance. - 5.
 All structures, except functionally water-dependent structures, are set back from the normal high-water line of a water body, tributary stream, or upland edge of a wetland to the greatest practical extent, but not less than 75 feet, horizontal distance.
 In determining the greatest practical extent, the Planning Board shall consider the depth of the lot, the slope of the land, the potential for soil erosion, the type and amount of vegetation to be removed, the proposed building site's elevation in regard to the flood plain, and its proximity to moderate-value and high-value wetlands. - 4.
 Expiration of permit.
 All building Permits shall be void unless the foundation, as described on the Building Permit application, is completed within one year of the date of issuance. - 5.
 Installation of Public Utility Service.
-A public utility, water district, sanitary district or any utility company of any kind may not install services to any new structure located in the shoreland zone unless written authorization attesting to the validity and currency of all local permits required under this or any previous Ordinance has been issued by the appropriate municipal officials or other written arrangements have been made between the municipal officials and the utility. - 7.6 Violations.
-If, upon inspection or investigation, the CEO shall find what appears to be a violation, he/she shall notify in writing the person(s) believed to be responsible, within ten working days.
-The notice shall describe the nature of the violation, and state what appeal procedures may be available.
+A public utility, water district, sanitary district or any utility company of any kind may not install services to any new structure located in the shoreland zone unless written authorization attesting to the validity and currency of all local permits required under this or any previous Ordinance has been issued by the appropriate municipal officials or other written arrangements have been made between the municipal officials and the utility. - 6.
+Certificate of Occupancy.
+No structure or portion of a structure that is regulated by this ordinance may be occupied until a Certificate of Occupancy has been issued by the Building Inspector/Code Enforcement Officer.
+Temporary Certificates of Occupancy are permitted provided no serious life safety hazard exists as judged by the Authority Having Jurisdiction/Code Enforcement Officer.